Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/molecules/linked-list-block.md

-Linked list block is used to display an image or a video and some text.
+Linked list block is used to display an image or a video with some text and a long list of links.

 ```html
 responsive: true